gptscript-ai/gptscript/docs/docs/02-examples/05-workflow.md

 # Run an Automated Workflow

 Automating a sequence of tasks that integrate with one or more systems is a ubiquitous engineering problem that typically requires some degree of domain-specific knowledge up-front.
 However, workflows written with GPTScript all but eliminate this prerequisite, enabling developers to build their workflows by describing the high-level steps it should perform.

 This guide will show you how to build a GPTScript that encapsulates a workflow consisting of the following steps:
-1. Get a selection of twitter posts
+1. Get a selection of X (Twitter) posts
 2. Summarize their content
 3. Summarize the content of any links they directly reference
 4. Write the results to a Markdown document

-We'll be explaining the how, what, and why along the way.

 ## Too long; didn't read